QubitProducts/bamboo/README.md

 * Developed in Golang, deployment on HAProxy instance has no additional dependency
 * Optionally integrates with StatsD to monitor configuration reload event

+Compatibility:

+We tested on Marathon 0.6.1 and Mesos 0.19 on production.
+There will be a release soon to support Marathon 0.7 with a lot of feature and performance improvements.

 ![user-interface](https://cloud.githubusercontent.com/assets/37033/4110199/a6226b8e-31ee-11e4-9734-68e0da00767c.png)

 ## User Interface